Skip to main content

 • The autodelete capability is enabled for the volume that contains the FlexClone files and FlexClone LUNs.

 You can enable the autodelete capability for a FlexVol volume by using the volume snapshot autodelete modify command.
 You must set the -trigger parameter to volume or snap_reserve for a volume to automatically delete FlexClone files and FlexClone LUNs.
+Learn more about volume snapshot autodelete modify in the ONTAP command reference.

 • The autodelete capability is enabled for the FlexClone files and FlexClone LUNs.

 You can enable autodelete for a FlexClone file or FlexClone LUN by using the file clone create command with the -autodelete parameter.
 As a result, you can preserve certain FlexClone files and FlexClone LUNs by disabling autodelete for the clones and ensuring that other volume settings do not override the clone setting.
+Learn more about file clone create in the ONTAP command reference.